OfficeDev/Office-Addin-Scripts/packages/office-addin-test-server/README.md

 # Office-Addin-Test-Infrastructure

-Provides a framework for testing Office Taskpane Add-ins by allowing Add-ins to send results to a test server.
-The results can then be consumed and used by tests to validate that the Add-in is working as expected.
+This package provides a framework for testing Office task pane add-ins by allowing add-ins to send results to a test server.
+The results can then be consumed and used by tests to validate that the add-in is working as expected.

 ## Command-Line Interface
 * [start](#start)